Avraham Burg: After resignation from politics

-In August 2023, Burg was one of more than 1,500 U.S., Israeli, Jewish and Palestinian academics and public figures who signed an open letter titled "The Elephant in the Room" that said that Israel operates "a regime of apartheid" and called on U.S. Jewish groups to speak out against the occupation in Palestine.
+In August 2023, Burg was one of more than 1,500 U.S., Israeli, Jewish and Palestinian academics and public figures who signed an open letter titled "The Elephant in the Room" that said that Israel operates "a regime of apartheid" and called on U.S. Jewish groups to speak out against the occupation of Palestine.

+Burg announced in August 2026 that he would run with A Place For Us All ahead of the 2026 Israeli legislative election.

 Personal life

 Burg married Yael, a French-born psychologist and high school principal.
 They have six children.
 The family lives in Nataf, a rural community on the outskirts of Jerusalem.

 Burg is vegan.
-He has been a devoted athlete, running marathons and participating in a few ironmen competitions.
+He has been a devoted athlete, running marathons and participating in a few ironman competitions.